 If you think of your footer as a “junk drawer” of sorts, it should not look like one.
 Your footer information needs to be as clean and organized as possible to help visitors with navigation options.

 What Information Should Your Footer Include?

 Your footer is the ideal place to mend information gaps.
 This is where your footer becomes secondary navigation and a road map for your website.
 It should offer your website information at a glance:

 -Your site map navigation

 -Your contact details- address, email, and phone numbers

 -Site search tool

-This is a great example of how to keep footer information very simple, while accentuating on the two main calls of action of this website: review the products and become a distributor.
-This could have been a very busy space, but is now synthetize to the core of IPS’ business.
+This is a great example of how to keep footer information very simple while accentuating the two main calls of action of this website: review the products and become a distributor.
+This could have been a very busy space but is now synthesize to the core of IPS’ business.

 Footers are also a great way to place information that is important but does not need a full internal page, such as copyright statements, interesting links, partnerships, etc.:

 -Links to interesting information not included on your site (sister website, partners)